Animal welfare

 Notes

-The Lisbon treaty has the rules on animal welfare in Art.
+The European Parliament has an inter-group for animal welfare which is critical of the existing rules.
+The Lisbon Treaty has the EU rules on animal welfare in Art.
 13 and 36 TFEU.
-The EU shall "pay full regard" to animal welfare but also respect religeous rites, cultural traditions and regional heritage as bull fighting.
+The EU must "pay full regard" to animal welfare but also respect such matters as religious rites, cultural traditions and such aspects of regional heritage as bull fighting in relevant countries.

 Links